shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 .. _PA Allow Images:

 ============================================
-Allow Students to Submit Images (optional)
+Allow Learners to Submit Images (optional)
 ============================================

-To allow students to submit an image with a response, complete these steps.
+To allow learners to submit an image with a response, complete these steps.

 #.
-In the open response assessment component editor, click the **Settings** tab.
+In the open response assessment component editor, select the **Settings** tab.
 #.
 For **Allow Image Responses**, select **True**.

 .. note::